3meters/proxibase/test/readme.txt

 The test server's output will be written to $PROX/test/testServer.log

-seed node testprox -h for addtional command line options
+see node testprox -h for addtional command line options